What is an LDR (Light Sensor)? Working Principle & Uses

 • Camera light meters

-• Arduino light sensing projects
+• Arduino light sensor projects

 Advantages of LDR